michelebonapace/SimpleScriptableObjectsDBWindow/README.md

 ## Examples
-You can all the above examles in the **SimpleScriptableObjectDBExample** folder
+You can see all the above examles in the **SimpleScriptableObjectDBExample** folder.

 ## Not supported Types
 Currently **structs** and **Arrays** are not supported.